Mr-Sharma17/Cook-Book/README.md

 *****Feedback and Suggestions are always Welcomed.***

-:bulb: **Tip:** Failure is not the opposite of success, it is part of success.
+:bulb: **Tip:** Failure is not the opposite of success, it is a part of success.